What Is a Garden Bar and What Should I Put in It?

 It seems as though we Brits are spending much more time outside, entertaining and socialising in our gardens than ever before.

-So, what do you need to consider when planning your own garden bar?
+So, what do you need to consider when planning your own?

 Location, Location, Location

-The first and most important thing to think about is where you want to place your garden bar.
+The first and most important thing to think about is where you want to place your building.
 It’s important to consider things like privacy, noise levels, and views.

 You also need to make sure there is enough space for both the bar and guests.